Beltrami County Begins Watercraft Decontamination for Season

 The Beltrami County Aquatic Invasive Species Program opened its free watercraft decontamination station for the season on Monday.
 The site is operated by DNR-authorized Beltrami County level 2 watercraft inspectors.

-Boaters should consider getting a watercraft decontamination if they are launching into multiple waterbodies within 5 days of each other.
+Boaters should consider getting a watercraft decontamination if they are launching into multiple bodies of water within five days of each other.

 The boat used to train the watercraft inspectors was offered by Ray’s Sport and Marine.